Hervar77/infinity-doc/mkdocs/api/infinity.iniFile.md

 Parameters:

 - section: `string`
-  >the ini-file section to delete an entry from
+  >The ini-file section to delete an entry from.

 - ident: `string`
-  >the key of the entry to be deleted
+  >The key of the entry to be deleted.

 Example: